kyma-project/istio/docs/contributor/draft/rate-limiting-poc/06-sum-up-rate-limiting.md

 # Memcached

 Memcached support is experimental, usage in production may not be recommended.
-It also has a key size limitation of characters, therefore rate limiting based on client's certificate, or very long header values is not possible.
-We don't consider it as a viable option.
+It also has a key size limitation of 250 characters, therefore rate limiting based on client's certificate, or very long header values, is not possible.
+It cannot be considered as a viable option.

 # Redis